denten-books/plain-text/main.md

 Here is my close reading of the venerable *Erewhon*, by Samuel Butler: if you open this file, it will ruin your reading device.

+Can literary studies survive by surface reading alone?
+Only if readers restrict their notions of literature to materials circulating before the advent of everyday computation.
+On a given digital device, surface representation may change to tailor itself to fit the reader's mood, to match the environment, or to please some remote censor.
+In these conditions, surface reading would fail even at locating a stable object of study.
+Yet, surface readers from Sontag to Marcus are right in treating all claims to symptomatic reading with suspicion, as claims to power.
+The reader of depth will always claim hidden knowledge, creating an imbalance of interpretation.
+This does not excuse the imbalances that already exist between surface readers and writers of silicone.
+The answer to the machine remains in the machine.

 ## Chapter 4: Recursive Encounters with Oneself
 `document, vector, archive, media being`